satchelfrost/cvr/readme.md

 # C Vulkan Renderer
-Currently only draws a triangle
+Currently only draws a primitive